There are many reasons to have your minimally invasive spine surgery performed at The Advanced Spine Surgery Center:

 One thing you can be assured of, our doctors will only recommend surgery if they believe they can help you.

 Our insurance coordinator will be able to assist you with your questions regarding benefit coverage for your health insurance plan.
 At the Advanced Spine Surgery Center, we accept out-of-network benefits for many insurance companies.
-We will bill your insurance company directly for the facility portion of your surgery and accept the predetermined negotiated price as payment in full.
-Many times other surgery centers charge you the difference between the price the insurance company will pay and our fee but we do not.
-Our billing manager, Frankie, can answer any questions.
-Please contact her at (973) 419-0200.
+Prior to your surgery our financial services department will ensure that all financial matters are clear to you.
+Our fee schedule is available upon request.
+We will bill your insurance company directly for the facility portion of your surgery.
+Our billing manager can answer any financial questions pertaining to your procedure.
+Please contact our billing manager or our financial services department at (732) 494-1655.

 This technique involves using an endoscope, which is a thin tube with a micro video camera on the end of it that is inserted through a small incision near the area that is affected.
 The incision is less than an inch in size.
 The camera allows for images of the spine to be projected onto a video screen, where the surgeon can easily view the affected area.
 A laser, which is a focused light beam, is then used to perform the surgery to repair or remove the affected tissue.
 This avoids using a scalpel, and minimizes discomfort and recovery following the surgery.